1. What drew you to this book? What did you expect and/or hope to experience through reading it?

 "he parried the blow by holding his sword vertically"

-oracle-a priest or priestess acting as a medium through whom advice or prophecy was sought from the gods in classical antiquity. "he was an oracle."
+oracle-a priest or priestess acting as a medium through whom advice or prophecy was sought from the gods in classical antiquity. "he was an oracle."conscious-having knowledge of something; aware.

 "we are conscious of the extent of the problem"